 Because it takes about two weeks after vaccination for antibodies that protect against flu to develop in the body, the CDC recommends getting a flu vaccine by the end of October.
 Getting vaccinated later, however, can still be beneficial.

-You can get your flu vaccination in one of three ways:
+You can get your flu vaccination in one of four ways:

 - At a convenience care clinic, typically located in a retail store.
 No appointment is needed.